uknown-one/drone1/README.md

 ---

-# Drone Service App
+# Drone1

-A simple full-stack application that allows users to request drone missions (delivery, inspection, photography).
-The app includes:
+Is a simple full-stack application that allows users to request drone services (delivery, inspection, photography).
+Users can request drone missions, track progress, and visualize mission locations on an interactive map.

+# The app includes:

 * **Frontend** (HTML/CSS/JS) for submitting missions and viewing status.
 * **Backend** (Flask) for handling mission requests.
-* **Database** (SQLite) for storing mission history.
 * **Map Integration** (Leaflet.js) for visualizing mission locations.

 ---